-Over 70% of chatbot conversations are expected to be with retail conversational AI systems in 2023.
-Additionally, in a survey, ±40% of U.S. consumers stated that they have used chatbots to engage with the retail industry.
+According to chatbot stats, over 70% of chatbot conversations are with retail conversational AI systems in 2023.
+Additionally, ±40% of U.S. consumers stated that they have used chatbots to engage with the retail industry.
 And as of 2020, ±54% of consumers had daily AI-enabled interactions with retail organizations.

 Chatbots provide 24/7 support, answer FAQs, and can offer promotions to customers based on their intent, making them a great candidate for retailers to improve customer satisfaction and brand loyalty.